-Since events exist in time, event pages will expire once the date of the event passes.
+Since events exist in time, event pages will expire the morning after an event took place.
 When this happens, the page status in Settings > Page settings will change from “published” to “expired.”

 An expired page will be hidden from the site, but it can still be found via search.
 Take note that users can still RSVP on that page, even if the event has passed.